moonbuggy/docker-dnsmasq-updater/README.md

   traefik:
     external: true
 ```
-The compose file assumes there's a pre-existing Traefik service and network.
+This compose file assumes there's a pre-existing Traefik service and network.

-As well as needing a load balancer in front of the services we want to access,
-the agents also use the _traefik_ network for communicating with the manager.
+Since, in this case, the agents are all connecting to the _traefik_ network
-Since they're all on that network to monitor it anyway, it doesn't seem
-necessary to create a dedicated _DMU_ network.
+to monitor it for activity, it's convenient to stick the manager on this network
+as well and use it for API communication.

-The manager service's `DMU_IP` will need to point to a load balancer, Traefik or
+The manager's `DMU_IP` default IP should point to a frontend/reverse proxy,
-otherwise.
-In a (hopefully near) future update it will be possible to override
-this default IP on a per-container or per-service basis by setting a label.
+Traefik or otherwise.
+It's possible to override the default IP on a
+per-container/service basis with with a `dnsmasq.updater.ip` label on that
+container or service.

+To meet the manager's constraints, the `dnsmasq-updater.manager` label will need
+to be applied to the to the chosen node:
+<code>docker node update --label-add dnsmasq-updater.manager \<node\></code>

 See below for a detailed description of available
 [environment variables](#docker-environment-variables).